 1) I went to the mall with my mom to return a ring I got for my sister that broke…and while in line for the return, found awesome matching shirts for the three of us that I had been eyeing for weeks, at nearly 70% off!
 We even got money back from the ring return after purchasing the shirts!!

 2) I had an excellent NYE last night with my sister, boyfriend, and college friend.
-While it wasn’t as loud and as haphazardly drunken as some nights in college, it was the perfect amount of pop, fizz, and clink to leave me smiling this morning.
+While it wasn’t as rambunctious as some nights in college, it was the perfect amount of pop, fizz, and clink to leave me smiling this morning.